-The two models have an impressive array of safety components.
+Both versions include an incredible assortment of safety features.
 They come standard with adaptive cruise control, automatic emergency braking, and lane keep assist.
-In addition, they can warn drivers about various issues, such as when they're approaching other vehicles too quickly or seem to be drifting out of their lanes.
+In addition, they can alert drivers when they are approaching other vehicles too quickly or appear to be straying out of their lanes.

 Which Has the Best Value?

 When it comes to value, the Mazda CX-5 and Hyundai Santa Fe provide plenty of choice.
 The entry level CX-5 starts at an affordable $26,250 – that's even with all wheel drive included!
 Alternatively there are eight different models in the range for those looking for something more luxurious; ranging from mid-level trims starting around thirty thousand dollars up to two turbocharged options costing between 36k & 39k - each packed full of extra features not be found on other cars.

 The Santa Fe comes in five trims, the priciest of which is the Calligraphy at $41,410.
 It offers a bit more size and power than its competitor, as well as an advanced safety package that could be preferable to some drivers.
 For those looking for something greener on their wallet - both literally and figuratively - there are three hybrid options ranging from $34k-$40K; while these may seem pricey upfront compared to traditional vehicles they can end up saving money over time with reduced fuel costs.